Pennsylvania Real Estate Salesperson Exam Overview

 Pennsylvania Licensing Workflow to Verify Before You Schedule

-Before you schedule the exam, verify every step in the Pennsylvania licensing workflow against the current state agency or testing vendor instructions.
+Before you schedule the exam, verify every step in the Pennsylvania licensing workflow against the current state agency or Pearson VUE instructions.
 Use the article above for orientation, then confirm the current version of the candidate handbook, application portal, education certificate process, identification rules, and score-report policy.
 State real estate programs change forms and portal steps more often than they change core property law, so do not rely on an old school handout for the last administrative details.

 A practical workflow looks like this.
-First, finish the required pre-license education and keep your completion documentation where you can find it.
-Second, confirm whether your exam authorization is automatic or requires a separate application step.
-Third, check whether the testing vendor requires a legal name match with your government ID.
+First, finish the required 75-hour pre-license education (Fundamentals + Practice) and keep your completion documentation where you can find it.
+Second, apply for exam authorization through the PA Commission's Clarus portal and wait for the Pearson VUE eligibility email.
+Third, check whether Pearson VUE requires a legal name match with your government ID.
 Fourth, decide whether you are testing both portions in one sitting or retesting a failed portion.
 Fifth, confirm what happens after passing: license application, broker sponsorship, background review, fee payment, and any post-license or continuing education deadlines.

 That order matters because candidates often prepare for the content but lose days to process errors.
 A mismatched name, expired authorization, missing education certificate, or misunderstanding about broker sponsorship can delay a license even after a passing score.
 Add a calendar reminder for every expiration date mentioned in your candidate materials.
-If your passed score, education certificate, or application window expires, you may have to repeat work that was already finished.
+If your passed score (valid 3 years) or eligibility period (5 years from first course) expires, you may have to repeat work that was already finished.

 Split Your Prep Between National Concepts and Pennsylvania Rules